Unity Bank plc

 Unity Bank, also known as Unity Bank plc, is a commercial bank in Nigeria.

 Overview

-Unity Bank is a large financial services provider in Nigeria.
+Unity Bank is a mid sized financial services provider in Nigeria.
 Headquartered in Lagos, Nigeria's commercial capital.
 Unity Bank also maintains an operations base in Abuja, Nigeria's capital.
 As of December 2012, the bank's total assets were valued at about US$2.45 billion (NGN:396 billion), with shareholders' equity of approximately US$322 million (NGN:51.5 billion).

 History

 In January 2006, nine financial institutions with expertise in corporate banking, retail banking, as well as investment banking, came together to form Unity Bank plc.
+In 2024, The Central Bank of Nigeria approved the merger of Unity Bank with Providus Bank.

 Unity Bank Group

 Unity Bank plc, is the flagship institution of the Unity Bank Group.
 Other members of the financial services group include the following: